styladev/shopware6/README.md

 Upload the plugin file downloaded from this GitHub repository (the **Releases** tab) to the location where all plugin files are stored.

-**The plugin has not been tested on a Shopware 6 hosted in a public/private cloud, so it's not covered in these instructions.**
+**IMPORTANT:** The plugin has not been tested on a Shopware 6 hosted in a public/private cloud, so it's not covered in these instructions.

 ## Activation